SoulCRYSIS/factorio-fishing-dock/README.md

 If you want to add your type of fish, it super easy

 1. Add your fish item and entity like normal
-2. Use util (or just copy the code if you want more adjustment)
+2. Use util (or just copy the inside code if you want more adjustment)
   ```
   local fishing_utils = require("__fishing-dock__.prototypes.utils")